Generic Name: methotrexate sodium

 Methotrexate Injection Dosage and Administration

 Oral administration in tablet form is often preferred when low doses are being administered since absorption is rapid and effective serum levels are obtained.
-Methotrexate Injection may be given by the intramuscular, intravenous, intra-arterial or intrathecal (Only preservative free) route.
+Methotrexate Injection may be given by the intramuscular, intravenous or intra-arterial route.
 However, the preserved formulation contains Benzyl Alcohol and must not be used for intrathecal or high dose therapy.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 Since hydatidiform mole may precede choriocarcinoma, prophylactic chemotherapy with methotrexate has been recommended.

 Chorioadenoma destruens is considered to be an invasive form of hydatidiform mole.